paxoscn/concise/init-db/README.md

 ## Usage

-These scripts are automatically executed by the MySQL container when it's first initialized.
+These scripts are automatically executed by the PostgreSQL container when it's first initialized.
 The scripts are mounted via docker-compose.yml:

 ```yaml
 volumes: